YaolingYang/SparsePainter/README.md

 Compute the weighted average of all subfiles (weighted by the number of samples in each subfile).

 ``-AAS``:
 AAS cannot be directly merged.
 To obtain the overall AAS, please run SparsePainter without -AAS, but with -aveSNPpainting.
 Then compute the weighted average of all subfiles (weighted by the number of samples in each subfile).
-Then compile ``doAAS.cpp`` with below or similar commands (depending on your device, see ``Makefile``):
+Then compile ``doAAS.cpp`` (contained in the folder ``process_output``) with below or similar commands (depending on your device, see ``Makefile``):

 ``g++ -I./armadillo-12.6.5/include doAAS.cpp -o doAAS -lz -fopenmp -lpthread -L./armadillo-12.6.5 -larmadillo -llapack -lblas -std=c++0x -g -O3 -Wl,-rpath=./armadillo-12.6.5``